 - A. This Section includes the following:

-- 1. Roof hatches.
+- 1. Roof hatch.

-- 2. Safety posts.
+- 2. Safety posts, roof ladder and floor door ladder.

 A. Product Data: For each type of roof accessory indicated.
 Include construction details, material descriptions, dimensions of individual components and profiles, and finishes.